 An annual affair

 Don’t forget that many hardy annuals can also be sown in autumn.
-The chance to start their growth before the winter, if they can survive, gives them a head start come the spring, creating a much earlier flowering display.
-This is a great way to bridge the gap, usually around May time, between late spring and early summer.
+The chance to start their growth before the winter gives them a head start come the spring, creating a much earlier flowering display.
+This is a great way to bring colour to your garden in that transitional period between late spring and early summer, usually around May time.
 Marigold, cornflower, nigella, and some poppies are among the hardiest types, and even sweet peas can be sown while the ground’s still warm, in September.
 They may need protection in extremely cold winter weather, but if you like the cottage garden look, you’ll be on to a winner.

 Many vegetable crops, too, get a huge boost from an autumn planting.
 Onions, shallots, garlic, spring cabbage… all benefit from a winter spent in the ground, ready to get going at the earliest opportunity.
 Broad beans and peas also do well on an autumn sowing, as long as you give them some protection during the very harshest weather.
 They’ll reward you by cropping up to a month before spring-sown veg – and that wins definite bragging rights at the allotment.